Jakalanern/Challenge-20-Bricker-Breaker-Game/README.md

 Added game sounds!

+Added a toggle ON/OFF for all game sounds

-Added hearts for lives, background music, and win/loss screens!
+Added hearts for lives, background music, and win/loss screens

+Added ability to restart after win or loss

-Added mobile media queries to show its desktop only.
+Added mobile media queries to alert its desktop only